-BY: Archbishop Sir Dr. Godfrey Gregg
+BY: Archbishop Sir Dr Godfrey Gregg

-According to Dr. Williams, no matter how well designed an organization is, it is only as good as the people who live and work in it.
+According to Dr Williams, no matter how well designed an organization is, it is only as good as the people who live and work in it.
 What determines the organization’s performance is the approach to managing its leaders take.
 In determining what makes a good leader,

 Without integrity, motivation is dangerous; without motivation, capacity is impotent; without capacity, understanding is limited; without understanding, knowledge is meaningless; without knowledge, the experience is blind.
 Experience is easy to provide and quickly put to good use by people with all the other qualities.

 Most leaders don’t have a problem getting new, innovative thoughts into their minds; the problem is getting old ones out.
 Every mind is like a room packed with antique furniture.
 All of the old stuff of what we know, think and believe must be taken out before we can replace it with something new.
-When empty spaces are made in the mind something creative will fill it.
+When empty spaces are made in the mind something creative will fill them.
 The question is what?

 If one has a desire to lead, they need to invest at least half of their time managing themselves, their ethics, character, principles, purpose, motivation, and conduct.
 At least a quarter of the time must be invested in managing those who have authority over us.
 Managing peers requires a percentage of the remaining quarter of our time.
 The remainder of the time should be used to manage those we work for, those whom we lead.

-Leadership is a dynamic process over an extended period of time in which a leader influences the thoughts and activities of followers, toward the accomplishment of aims, usually mutually beneficial for leaders, followers, and the organization of which they are apart.
+Leadership is a dynamic process over an extended period in which a leader influences the thoughts and activities of followers, toward the accomplishment of aims, usually mutually beneficial for leaders, followers, and the organization of which they are apart.

 According to Archbishop Frank Simon, a leader is a person with a God-given responsibility to influence a specific group of God’s people toward his purposes for the group.
 Bishop Antonio defines leadership as the process of motivating, mobilizing, resourcing, and directing people to passionately and strategically pursue a vision from God that the group jointly embraces.

-According to Bishop Ollivierre, spiritual leadership is moving people on to God’s agenda.
+According to Bishop Ollivierre, spiritual leadership is moving people onto God’s agenda.
 For Pastor Daniel, leadership is one of the most observed and least understood phenomena on earth.
 Leadership is not merely influencing, getting things done effectively, or controlling the decision-making process, it’s been described as something beautiful; hard to define, but you will know it when you see it.